Article Translations: (Spanish)

 No one knows what causes autism spectrum disorders.
 Scientists think that there's a connection to genetics (something to do with a kid's genes) and the environment.
 Some kids might be more likely to get autism because it runs in their families.
 Other kids get it even if nobody in their family has these types of problems.

 Knowing the exact cause of autism is hard because the human brain is very complicated.
-The brain contains more than 100 billion nerve cells called neurons (say: NUR-ahns).
+The brain has more than 100 billion nerve cells called neurons (say: NUR-ahns).
 Each neuron may have hundreds or thousands of connections that carry messages to other nerve cells in the brain and body.
 The connections and the chemical messengers they send (called neurotransmitters) keep the neurons working as they should.
 When they do, you can see, feel, move, remember, experience emotions, communicate, and do lots of other important stuff.